 - Not very versatile.

-- Require alot of money.
+- Require a lot of money.

 2. Corrugated Iron

 Sheets of corrugated iron are traditionally the material used to cover temporary roof scaffolding.
-Also known as Cl sheets or Tin sheets, this method is still used over construction sites to date.
+Also known as Cl sheets or Tin hat scaffolding, this method is still used over construction sites to date.
 After erecting the scaffolding, the corrugated iron sheets are overlapped over the roof in a tile configuration after which they are secured to the trusses beneath.

 If they are used carefully, it is possible to reuse the iron sheets for multiple jobs.
 However, the labor costs to install these sheets can be quite high since they require to be lifted into position manually.
 Here are the advantages and disadvantages of using corrugated sheets.